-Mr. Wisenberg is the author of White Collar Crime: Securities Fraud (2010), published annually by West/Thomson Reuters.
+Mr. Wisenberg is the author of White Collar Crime: Securities Fraud (2010), published by West/Thomson Reuters.

-From 1999 to 2004, Mr. Wisenberg was partner and chair of the White Collar Crime practice group at the Washington, D.C. firm of Ross, Dixon & Bell.
-In 2004 he founded Wisenberg & Wisenberg PLLC, a white-collar boutique, where he practiced until 2008.
-Since entering private practice, Mr. Wisenberg has represented clients under investigation for public corruption (Hobbs Act), bribery, fraud (securities, bank, mail, tax, health care, FDA), foreign corrupt practices, false statements to government officials, arms export control act violations, theft of federal property, unlawful transportation of firearms, and possession with intent to distribute narcotics.
-He has also conducted internal investigations and insurance coverage fraud inquiries for corporations and non-profits.
+Since entering private practice in 1999, Mr. Wisenberg has represented clients under investigation for public corruption (Hobbs Act), bribery, fraud (securities, bank, mail, tax, health care, FDA), Foreign Corrupt Practices Act violations, false statements to government officials, arms export control act violations, theft of federal property, and insider trading.
+He has also conducted internal investigations and insurance coverage fraud inquiries for corporations and nonprofits.

 Prior to his service with the Office of Independent Counsel, Mr. Wisenberg was chief of the Financial Institution and Health Care Fraud Unit in the U.S. Attorney's Office for the Western District of Texas.
 He directed approximately 75 to 100 criminal investigations during his tenure as an Assistant U.S. Attorney in Texas and North Carolina.

-A nationally recognized authority on federal criminal defense issues, Mr. Wisenberg is a frequent guest on MSNBC and CNBC.
-He has also appeared on NPR, The Today Show, ABC's World News Tonight, ABC's Nightline, the CBS Morning News, CNN, and Fox News.
-Mr. Wisenberg's articles, essays and reviews have been published in the Washington Post, the National Law Journal, Corporate Counsel, the Wilson Quarterly and other journals.
+Frequently asked to comment on federal white collar criminal defense issues, Mr. Wisenberg has been a repeat guest on Wall Street Journal Live and CNBC.
+He has also appeared on The Today Show, National Public Radio, ABC's World News Tonight, ABC's Nightline, CNN, and Fox News.
+Mr. Wisenberg's articles, op-eds, and reviews have been published in the Washington Post, the National Law Journal, Corporate Counsel, the Wilson Quarterly and other journals.
 He is the Contributing Editor of the White Collar Crime Prof Blog.

 - U.S. v.
 CTI, Inc.